-Offerors shall prepare and upload a one-page Quad Chart and up to a one-page addendum in response to Phase 1 of this BAA.
+Offerors shall prepare and upload a one-page Quad Chart and a one-page addendum in response to Phase 1 of this BAA.
 All pages shall be 8 1⁄2 by 11 inches.
-Use font size10 point or greater.
-The addendum shall be double-spaced.
-If more than two pages are submitted, only the first two pages will be evaluated.
+Use Times New Roman font size 10 point or greater.
+Single spacing is preferred for the addendum.
+If more than two pages (i.e., the Quad Chart plus the addendum) are submitted, only the first two pages will be evaluated.
 Phase 1 submissions do not require a cover page.